itslinotlie/google-app-scripts/spreadsheet-to-form.md

 ### How to Highlight the Answer

 To tell the Form which questions are correct (in MC and CHECKBOX), you need to highlight the appropriate cells with the highlight color.
 Whatever color is beside the "highlight cell" will be the color the form looks for in determining the correct answer.
 On the current version, this is the green shade in the custom color section.
-If this disgusts you, this is changeable in [#Changing the Highlight Color](#Changing-the-Default-Highlight-Color)

 ### Do I have to completely fill in the Form

 No. The Spreadsheet is created so that it still runs even if the input is incomplete.
 This means that your multiple choice question will still appear, even if you forgot to give it a title.
-Likewise, this also means that some features available in Forms (which may not be supported in the code) won't be added to the Form, such as having a "correct answer" for text responses (see below for alternative solutions).
+Likewise, this also means that some features available in Forms (which may not be supported in the code) won't be added to the Form, such as having a "correct answer" for text responses. (see below for alternative solutions).

 ## Drawbacks and how to overcome them

-These are "drawbacks" that I have not been able to find a clean solution to with GAS.
-If you by any chance have a cleaner solution, create a MR and I will happily look at your solution :)
+These are "drawbacks" that I have not been able to find a clean solution to with Google Scripts.
+If you by any chance have a cleaner solution, create a Pull Request and I will happily look at your solution :)

 <img src="https://imgur.com/N9WL7BA.png" alt="Setting annnotation" height=20%>